vikingeducation/assignment_trees_graphs/README.md

 1. What are the advantages and disadvantages of using an Adjacency Matrix vs an Adjacency List relative to size and speed of common operations?
   - Matrix has larger memory footprint, but random access is quick O(1).
-  - List has smaller footprint and relatively quick access if balanced  O(1).
+  - List has smaller footprint and slower access O(n).

 2. What would the Big O be of inserting a new EDGE to:
   A. An Edge List?